kubernetes/kubernetes/docs/images.md

 pulled using imagePullSecrets.
 That is, imagePullSecrets does *NOT* protect your images from being seen by other users in the cluster.
 Our intent is to fix that.

+You can use this in conjunction with a per-node `.dockerfile`.
+The credentials will be merged.
+This approach will work on Google Container Engine (GKE).

 ### Use Cases
 There are a number of solutions for configuring private registries.
 Here are some